 Cheeks & Lips

-All that makeup women (and men) used to achieve a white complexion, would often create all types of skin problems.
-To get rid of blemishes, wrinkles, spots and freckles the Elizabethans would use several methods: rosewater, lemon juice or mixture of eggshells, alum, mercury and honey.
-The wealthy would also bathe in ass’s milk while washing the face with mercury was also very popular.
+All that makeup women (and men) used to achieve a white complexion wreaked their skin.
+To get rid of blemishes, wrinkles, spots and freckles the Elizabethans would use rosewater, lemon juice or mixture of eggshells, alum, mercury and honey.
+The wealthy would also bathe in ass’s milk while washing the face with mercury.

 Men Hair & Beards